RoseWrightdev/runtime/README.md

 # Async Runtime

 A minimal, high-performance asynchronous runtime in Rust implementing a work-stealing executor and epoll-based reactor.
-This project explores the tradeoffs between scheduling fairness and throughput, specifically how biased work-stealing and reduced synchronization can improve performance in low-concurrency I/O-bound workloads.

-In controlled benchmarks, the runtime achieves up to 1.36× higher throughput than Tokio at ~250 concurrent connections.
-These gains come from a greedy scheduling strategy and locality-favoring (biased) work-stealing, which reduce cross-thread coordination and queue contention at the cost of fairness and scalability.

 ```mermaid
 sequenceDiagram